Revs' Turner tabbed MLS Goalkeeper of the Year

 FOXBOO — United States Men’s National Team member Matt Turner of the New England Revolution has been named the MLS Goalkeeper of the Year.

-Turner and the Eastern Conference champion Revolution, the No. 1 seed for the MLS playoffs will host New York City FC Nov.
-30 in Gillette Stadium for a 7:30 p.m. semifinal round match.
+Turner and the Eastern Conference champion Revolution, the No. 1 seed for the MLS playoffs will host New York City FC next Tuesday in Gillette Stadium for a 7:30 p.m. semifinal-round match.

 On the international stage, Turner emerged as one of the top goalkeepers for the U.S. Men’s National Team after making his international debut in January.
 He went 9-1-2 in 12 starts for the USA, including five shutouts in six games during the 2021 Concacaf Gold Cup.